 It’s not exactly news that having kids takes a physical and emotional toll on our bodies.
 We’re looking at you, mushy muffin tops and stress lines.
-As our kids grow up and we get older, our beauty wish list seems to grow.
+As our kids grow up and we get older, our beauty (and cosmetic procedures) wish list seems to grow.
 “If something bothers you when you put on a certain pair of jeans, throw away the jeans and try to deal with it.
 But if something bothers you every single day, don’t feel badly about making a change to fix it,” says Joanna Partridge, MD, a board-certified plastic surgeon with offices in Princeton and North Brunswick and the current secretary of the New Jersey Society of Plastic Surgeons.

-We asked our readers to share their beauty wish lists and found that 58 percent are very interested in having a cosmetic procedure, while 35 percent already had one.
+We asked our readers to share their beauty wish lists and found that 58 percent are very interested in having cosmetic procedures, while 35 percent already had one.
 We also asked which cosmetic treatments most piqued their interest and fat blasters and skin rejuvenators were among the procedures that topped the list.
 Then, we asked the experts how they work, how long they last and how much they cost.

 We once dreamt of melting the fat away.
 Now, everyone wants to freeze it.
 CoolSculpting targets pockets of pudge using special applicators that suck and chill FDA-approved areas including under the chin, arms, tummy, back, love handles, thighs and just under the tush, followed by a massage to get rid of that frozen fat.